 Subject to all of the terms and conditions of this Water Sale Agreement, and subject to all relevant present and future provisions of the Restructured Agreement for Water Supply, District may purchase water from Agency pursuant to this Water Sale Agreement in any Fiscal Year in an amount not to exceed either 10,000 acre-feet or the District's Maximum Delivery Limit for that Fiscal Year.
-Upon request by District and subject to all of the terms of this Water Sale Agreement, Agency shall make such water available to District at Agency's Kastania Reservoir at delivery rates specified by District, but not to exceed rates calculated by dividing the District's Maximum Delivery Limit by 10,000 acre feet and multiplying this quotient by the following amounts: (a) 9 million gallons per day between May 1 and October 31 of each year; (b) 12 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during all other times.
+Upon request by District and subject to all of the terms of this Water Sale Agreement, Agency shall make such water available to District at Agency's Kastania Reservoir at delivery rates specified by District, but not to exceed rates calculated by dividing the District's Maximum Delivery Limit by 10,000 acre feet and multiplying this quotient by the following amounts: (a) 9 million gallons per day between May 1 and October 31 of each year; (b) 12 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months of April and November of each year; and (c) 15 million gallons per day during the months during all other times.